lathspell/java_test/java_test_spring_config/QA.md

     * uses @Component
     * uses @Import to find XML files with `<bean>` tags
 * (so in effect, several XML files and several @Configuration classes can be present simultaneously)

+### Can afterPropertiesSet/destroy methods be private?
+yes

+### Will @Configuration/@Component classes be found in sub-packages without @ComponentScan?
+no, per default they have to be in the same package as the main configuration class

+### Will @ComponentScan without a basepackage find components in sub-packages
+yes, per default the current and all sub-packages of the class that has @ComponentScan are scanned

+### How can additional XML configuration snippets be loaded by a @Configuration class?
+Using @ImportResource (@Import is for further @Configuration classes)